 Council Equity represents the Council's net worth.
 It is the difference between Total Assets, less Total Liabilities and is made up of Retained Surpluses and the Asset Revaluation Reserve.
 The Statement of Changes in Equity explains how the community net worth changes over financial years.
-The 2022/23 increase (\$28.8M) reflected asset revaluations.
+The 2023/24 decrease (\$2.8M) reflected asset revaluations.
 Asset revaluations are undertaken by professional, independent and qualified consultants.